 - Automation v/s manual testing

-While its true that automation reduces both time and extra efforts in testing the product, one cannot ignore the fact that automation tools can work only on a guided path and it lacks the ability to make decisions.
+While it’s true that automation reduces both time and extra effort in testing the product, one cannot ignore the fact that automation tools can work only on a guided path and it lacks the ability to make decisions.
 Also, it cannot determine the software’s user experience accurately.
 It’s not just the performance but also experience that will decide the product’s success.

 - Developers don’t need to test what they make